Mordziarz/RSCUcaller/README.md

 "Species"-This column should contain the names of the sequences, corresponding to the Species column from the get_RSCU_out() data frame.
 "group"-This column should specify the group to which each sequence belongs.

-The function will generate graphical outputs in selected_species and selected_species_barplots folder and a table named Post_hoc_table_selected_species.csv in the working directory.
+The function will generate graphical outputs.
+These outputs will be placed in two folders: selected_species and selected_species_barplots.
+Additionally, a table named Post_hoc_table_selected_species.csv will be created in the working directory.

 The "grouping_table" should look like this: